 TheraClear is a specific acne therapy.
 It works in different phases to cleanse and improve the condition and health of your skin.
 To start with it unblocks pores and hair follicles, which is the route of acne.
 Then targets existing outbreaks by heating affected areas to destroy the acne.
 The process reduces the amount of sebum and oil your skin will produce.
 It also removes dead skin cells and then normalises the skin.

 In 6-8 treatments skin goes from congested and angry to clear and calm.
 It really does give you the perfect base and renewed skin health.
 There are lots of before and after shots here.

-Preventing future outbreaks
+Preventing future outbreaks of Acne

 Once you have got your skin under control, you’ll never be able to just leave it alone!
 I’m sorry to say.
 I’m am generally on top of my skincare every day now.
 If I have a lazy few days I always pay the price a few days later!